muja/hearthstone/README.md

 ?|help|m                  Print this help
 ```

-The `submit`/`save` command is really useful if you want to submit the draft to Heartharena (only works with 30 cards):
+The `submit`/`save` command is really useful if you want to submit the draft to Heartharena:
 It will print a Javascript snippet that you can paste in the console on the heartharena website.
 Or in the address bar by prepending `javascript:` before it.
-This step is necessary because the script has no access to your cookies
+This step is necessary because we have no access to your cookies
 so the created draft would be an orphan in the heartharena universe.

 ### Installation